Daniel-Mietchen/ideas/hashtags.md

 # About

-This file is an attempt to keep track of hashtags that are relevant to me, as per [issue 141](https://github.com/Daniel-Mietchen/ideas/issues/141).
+This file is an attempt to keep track of hashtags that are relevant to me.

 # Weekly